arielff3/leetanimate/.github/pull_request_template.md

 - [ ] No text changes (skip this section)
 - [ ] I have added translations for new text in both `messages/pt.json` and `messages/en.json`
 - [ ] I have used the translation system (`useTranslations`) for all user-facing text
-- [ ] I have tested the changes in both Portuguese and English
+- [ ] I have verified the changes in both Portuguese and English

 ## ⚡ Performance Impact